 How TDL is helping the UK’s response to COVID-19

 TDL has been testing for COVID-19 since the disease first emerged.
-The team has developed new detection methods, worked closely with hospitals and with those opening their own labs, and by January 2021 was processing more than 20,000 PCR tests a day.
+The team has developed new detection methods, worked closely with hospitals and with those opening their own labs, and by January 2021 had the capacity to process more than 20,000 PCR tests a day.

 When the outbreak of COVID-19 occurred in Wuhan City, China, in December 2019, TDL was running a respiratory panel which included seasonal coronavirus and a separate assay for MERS CoV.
 Understanding the implications of the sequence of SARS CoV-2 when it was published, the team’s Scientific Lead, Dr Paul Grant, designed an assay to detect the virus by PCR, and integrated it with the usual respiratory testing workflow.